 SUBSURFACE CORK.
-Further analysis of the subsurface geology of the City, using the evidence of archaeological excavations and historical engineering boreholes, has provided detailed information concerning the course of the South Channel prior to its diversion at the end of the eleventh century.
+Further analysis of the subsurface geology of the City, using the evidence of archaeological excavations and historical engineering boreholes, has provided new information concerning the course of the South Channel prior to its diversion at the end of the eleventh century.
 Additional information concerning the development of the city’s canals in the early modern period has also come to light.

-Anthony Beese is trading as a consultant geologist with Carraigex GeoServices.
-Carriagex provide services in geoarchaeology and engineering geology.
-He has also written on many topics including geology, landscape archaeology and reconstruction of the historical environment.
+Anthony Beese is a consulting geologist with Carraigex Geoservices, who provide services in geoarchaeology and engineering geology.
+He is also author of diverse articles on geology, landscape archaeology, the historical environment and natural history.

 Here is an introduction to the story of Cork’s landscapes.
 Glimpses of the past.
 Amazing changes have occurred in the Lee valley since the last glaciation ended 11,700 years ago.
 Ice, river and estuary.
 Cork before Cork.

 And then Cork.
 Archaeologists have discovered that, about nine hundered years ago, Hiberno-Norse people established the beginnings of the city by undertaking a major programme of land-claim, which consisted of filling the estuary with locally sourced silt.
 They began this task by diverting the South Channel and forming a new settlement near South Gate Bridge, as it is now.